miyagi-dev/miyagi/docs/component-files/schema.md

 You can use this file to define a [JSON schema](http://json-schema.org/) for your component.

-When creating a new component via `headman new <component>`, the schema file is created with this content:
+When creating a new component via `roundup new <component>`, the schema file is created with this content:

 ```json
 {